-- 4.2 Appendix 21.1 Piggyback Registration to Investment Agreement, made effective as of April 16, 2000, between the Registrant, the Founders listed therein and the Investors listed therein † - 4.3 Form of Purchase Option to be issued to Maxim Group LLC - 5.1 Opinion of Erdinast, Ben Nathan & Co., Advocates - 10.1 Agreement, dated July 29, 2003, between PointMatch USA, Inc. and the Registrant †
+- 4.2 Appendix 21.1 Piggyback Registration to Investment Agreement, made effective as of April 16, 2000, between the Registrant, the Founders listed therein and the Investors listed therein† - 4.3 Form of Purchase Option to be issued to Maxim Group LLC - 5.1 Opinion of Erdinast, Ben Nathan & Co., Advocates† - 10.1 Agreement, dated July 29, 2003, between PointMatch USA, Inc. and the Registrant†

-10.2 2004, between Oberon Media Inc. and the Registrant 10.3 OEM Agreement, effective December 7, 2004, between Commtouch Ltd. and the Registrant † 10.4 The Registrant's 2003 Israeli Share Option Plan and the form of Option Agreement † 23.1 Consent of Kost, Forer, Gabbay & Kasierer, a member of Ernst & Young Global 23.2 Consent of Erdinast, Ben Nathan & Co., Advocates (included in Exhibit 5.1) 99.1 Consent of James H. Lee to be named as a director nominee 99.2 Consent of Elisabeth DeMarse to be named as a director nominee 99.3 Consent of The Radicati Group to use certain information 99.4 Consent of JupiterResearch to use certain information 99.5 Consent of Variance Economic Consulting Ltd.
+10.2 Software Product Licensing and Software Game Distribution and Promotion Agreement, dated January 7, 2004, between Oberon Media Inc. and the Registrant 10.3 OEM Agreement, effective December 7, 2004, between Commtouch Ltd. and the Registrant† 10.4 The Registrant's 2003 Israeli Share Option Plan and the form of Option Agreement† 23.1 Consent of Kost, Forer, Gabbay & Kasierer, a member of Ernst & Young Global 23.2 Consent of Erdinast, Ben Nathan & Co., Advocates (included in Exhibit 5.1)† 99.1 Consent of James H. Lee to be named as a director nominee† 99.2 Consent of Elisabeth DeMarse to be named as a director nominee† 99.3 Consent of The Radicati Group to use certain information† 99.4 Consent of JupiterResearch to use certain information† 99.5 Consent of Variance Economic Consulting Ltd.† 99.6 Consent of Gittit Guberman to be named as a director nominee